 We have seen several lawsuits regarding UWT.
 If your financial advisor recommended that you invest in VelocityShares 3x Long Crude Oil ETN and you suffered investment losses, you should contact an experienced investment fraud lawyer and investigate these issues in more detail.

-Haselkorn & Thibaut, P.A. is investigating potential securities fraud claims involving broker-dealers who may have unsuitably recommended energy MLPs such as Ferrellgas Partners, LP to investors.
+Haselkorn & Thibaut, P.A. is investigating potential securities fraud claims involving financial advisors who may have unsuitably recommended energy MLPs such as Ferrellgas Partners, LP to investors.
 UWT investors can call 888-628-5590 for a free case evaluation.